 Two men arrested in connection with Andrew Gosden disappearance 14 years ago

-Andrew Gosden’s disappearance in 2007 when he was 14 sparked one of the most high-profile missing person probes in the North.
+Andrew Gosden’s disappearance in 2007 when he was 14 sparked one of most high-profile missing person probes in the North

 Two men were arrested in connection with the disappearance of Andrew Gosden more than 14 years ago.